Aritra785/Battery-SOH-Forecasting-Using-Temporal-Convolution-and-Channel-Attention/README.md

 Dataset-average R²        : > 0.995 across all three datasets
 ```

-The reported results demonstrate that the proposed univariate TCN-SE framework can track diverse battery degradation trajectories while maintaining a consistent core configuration across the evaluated datasets.
+The reported results demonstrate that the proposed TCN-SE framework can track diverse battery degradation trajectories while maintaining a consistent core configuration across the evaluated datasets.